Non-probability sampling: Definition

 For example, this type of sampling method can be used in pilot studies.

-5. Snowball Sampling: This type of sampling technique helps researchers find sample when they are difficult to locate.
+5. Snowball Sampling: Snowball sampling helps researchers find sample when they are difficult to locate.
 Researchers use this technique when the sample size is small and not easily available.
 This sampling system works like the referral program.
 Once the researchers find suitable subjects, they are asked for assistance to seek similar subjects to form a considerably good size sample.

 For example, this type of sampling can be used to conduct research involving a particular illness in patients or a rare disease.
 Researchers can seek help from subjects to refer other subjects suffering from the same ailment to form a subjective sample to carry out the study.